emir4169/hueprism/README.md

 10: Outputs (Input 1) as a ASCII character.

+248: Duplicates the first item in the stack.

 249: Skips next instruction if (Input 1) is zero.

-250: Discards a value from the stack
+250: Discards the first item in the stack.

 251: changes pointer move direction to be to the down